Rat-Rig/V-core-3/docs/src/printed_parts.md

 | 500x500 | [:fontawesome-solid-folder-open: Without Enclosure](https://a360.co/3uFR1Zo){ target="_blank" } | [:fontawesome-solid-folder-open: With Enclosure](https://a360.co/3IOMKYm){ target="_blank" } |

 ## Printed Parts

-STL, STEP and DXF files are neatly organized in the project repository on GitHub, navigate to [:fontawesome-brands-github: project repository]({{ config.files_url }}) to access the files.
-Alternatively you can download the whole project in a ZIP package [:material-archive-arrow-down: here]({{ config.zip_download_url }}).
+STL and STEP files are provided for all printed parts used on the V-Core 3.1.
+Each is listed below, organised by category.
+Alternatively you can download the an archive containing all DXF, STEP and STL files [:material-archive-arrow-down: by clicking here](https://github.com/Rat-Rig/V-core-3/raw/main/cad/vcore_3_1_parts_and_panels.zip).

 ### Core
 These printed parts are required to build the V-Core 3.1